ondato/ondato-sdk-flutter/README.md

 ### Android

-In order to enhance the user experience on the transition between your application and the SDK, you can provide some customisation by defining certain colors inside your own colors.xml file:
+In order to enhance the user experience on the transition between your application and the SDK, you can provide some customisation by defining certain colors inside your own `android/app/src/main/res/values/colors.xml` file:

 ondatoColorProgressBarAccent: Defines the color of the ProgressBarView which guides the user through the flow